Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 3. Test that the marker for the location is correctly added to the map.
 4. Test that if a user selects another location, that the original marker is cleared and the marker for the new selection is displayed.
 5. Test that the href to the location's website works correctly, and opens in a new browser tab.
+9. Test that the map has a suitable centering and zoom to be able to identify where the location is.

 ### Bugs Encoutered & Fixed
 1. Minor issue causing some sections to stack, so I added a container around the landing page and applied 100vh/ 100vw to prevent the stacking.